 Do Not Run on a Depleted Gas Tank

 Most of us have been in a situation where putting 10 AED in the gas tank is the best we could do at that time.
 However, what most drivers do not realize is that driving your vehicle with a nearly-empty fuel tank can cause permanent damage to its fuel system.
 While running on empty, the car will try to draw fuel from its bottom, which is where all the sediments present within the gasoline settle.
 These sediments can not only clog the fuel filter, but at times it can get into your engine and cause real damage.
-Whether it be your car or a rental one, always try to keep your tank at least half full before you set out for the day.
+Whether it be your own car or a car hire, always try to keep your tank at least half full before you set out for the day.

 Do Not Rev the Engine Before its Warm